Rut

 That’s the invitation of creative work: to bring forth what is within you — even when it falters — because to hold it back is to shrink from your own becoming. ✦

-Pass this on to someone who walks the world a bit like you do.
+If you'd like the next Little Letter in your inbox, you can sign up here.
+Or pass this along to someone who walks the world a bit like you do.